 People have been checking their change with the help of ‘Check Your Change’ for 51 years!
 The Original Check Your Change is now online and more interactive than ever before.

 In the early days it was the Pounds, Shillings and Pence that people were checking.
 These had served as the coinage of England, Scotland, Wales and Ireland for over 1000 years.
 The UK switched to a fully decimal system (i.e. 100 pennies to the pound instead of the previous 240 pennies or 20 shillings to the pound) in 1971.
 Forty-five years and a good two or three generations later and anyone under 50 is unlikely to be familiar with anything other than decimal coinage.

 Use this website to be able to quickly see what decimal coins were made, the history and information behind the events, mintage numbers and the Rotographic collectability scale.
 Significant new issues (with the emphasis on standard coinage rather than precious metal issues) and other related decimal coins developments will be added here.

-This website is produced in conjunction with the UK’s most comprehensive book on decimal coinage (which is available in printed and eBook format) “Collectors’ Coins – Decimal Issues of the United Kingdom“.
+More in-depth information can be found in the UK’s most comprehensive book on decimal coinage (which is available in Kindle format – the printed version is currently out of print, a new one will be available soon) “Collectors’ Coins – Decimal Issues of the United Kingdom“.
 The book contains all the information on this website, plus a lot more, including price data for all circulation coins and current Bank of England bank notes as well as information on the special proof issues in all metals.

 Problems with the site or any gremlins, please report to email@example.com.